Dynamical quantum phase transitions in a spinor Bose-Einstein condensate and criticality enhanced quantum sensing: conclusion

-\emph{Conclusion.---}In summary, we have shown the existence of QPTs and ESQPTs in an antiferromagnetic spin-1 condensate and demonstrated their correspondence with DPT, which is characterized using the QFI.
+In summary, we have shown the existence of QPTs and ESQPTs in an antiferromagnetic spin-1 condensate and demonstrated their correspondence with DPT, which is characterized using the QFI.
 We propose that DPT with the condensate initially prepared in an CSS can be used to probe the quantum criticality in excited states, which gives rise to a peak value of the QFI.
 It can also be used to implement sub-SQL estimation on the effective quadratic Zeeman energy $q$.
-This extends the precise estimation of the critical $q_{c}$ to a much wider parameter region beyond those at which ground state QPTs take place \cite {spinorsensor1,spinorsensor2}.
 It is interesting to note that the ground-state phase transitions from symmetry-broken states to the symmetry-restored spin-singlet state can also be indicated by the DPT.
 Though we have focused on the system of spinor condensate, the method of exploring ESQPTs presented here can be applied to a broad class of few-mode quantum systems.